 SUMMARY CONSOLIDATED FINANCIAL AND OPERATING DATA

-The summary historical financial data set forth below as of December 31, 1998 and 1999, and for the years then ended have been derived from our audited consolidated financial statements.
-The financial data set forth below as of December 31, 2000, and for the year then ended have been derived from our preliminary results of operations and balance sheet, which have not been reviewed by our independent auditors, but were prepared on a basis consistent with our audited consolidated financial statements.
-All dollar amounts are set forth in thousands.
+The summary historical financial data set forth below as of December 31, 1998, 1999 and 2000, and for the years then ended have been derived from our audited consolidated financial statements.
+All dollar amounts, are set forth in thousands.